python-discord/code-jam-5/daily_dragons/README.md

 You can view the impact a certain investment will have on your world by submitting the company's number.
 You can then choose your investment by
 submitting: `invest <number>`. <br>
-Once you have made the investments you wish to make, or you run out of funds, the round will end.
+Once you have chosen which you want to invest in and confirm your selection, the round will end.
 Each round takes place over five years.
-You will be presented with news of the current state of the world, and you will then choose your investments for the next round. <br>
+You will be presented with news of the current state of the world, and you will then choose your investment for the next round. <br>
 <br>
 After ten rounds your final score will be calculated as a function of your net worth and how much money you managed to make.
 Feel free to